sandrafish/ire18-python1/README.md

 * [Join Python Journos email list](https://groups.google.com/forum/#!forum/pythonjournos)
 * Practice.
 Try [Learn Python the Hard Way](https://learnpythonthehardway.org/) or the Py app for your phone.
 * Work on a project.
 Start with something simple, like a program to download and open a file.
-* You could still take some time to join and catch up on Ben Welsh's [Python for Data Journalists](https://journalismcourses.org/) online.
+* Ben Welsh has [great Django](http://first-django-admin.readthedocs.io/en/latest/) and [data journalism](http://www.firstpythonnotebook.org/) tutorials online.
 * Work with others.
 Look for meetups in your area.
 My fave is [Girl Develop It](https://www.girldevelopit.com/) – and they welcome guys, too.